Holkham: Anglo-Saxons

-The Anglo-Saxon Chronicle for the years 449–454 records the arrival of large numbers of Angles and Jutes under Hengest and Horsa, defeating the British king, Vortigern, in 455.
+The Anglo-Saxon Chronicle for the years 449–454 records the arrival of large numbers of Angles and Jutes under Hengist and Horsa, defeating the British king, Vortigern, in 455.

 By about 600 the distribution of cruciform brooches, a diagnostic of Anglo-Jutish society, show that the culture had displaced the Celtic on the east coast of Britain, including coastal East Anglia.
 A similar displacement was true of Saxon culture in south-east Britain, diagnosed by saucer brooches.
 Two bands of Saxons penetrated into East Anglia, one down the rivers that empty into the Wash and the other into the centre.

 In the 7th century the Germanic kings of these regions were being converted to Christianity.
-The Anglisc or Englisc of East Anglia may already by that time have been divided into the "North Folk" and the "South Folk."
+The Anglisc or Englisc of East Anglia may already by that time have been divided into the "North Folk" and the "South Folk".
 In 654 the Christian king of East Anglia, Anna of East Anglia, was killed in battle against the last pagan king of Mercia.
 So great was his Christian affirmation that his four daughters renounced the world and became saints.
 Numerous lives of the saints relate that the youngest, Saint Withburga, was brought up at Holkham.
 She later founded a Benedictine nunnery at East Dereham and was eventually buried at Ely in 743.
 This is the first reference to Holkham.

 A church on the grounds of the estate, still used for worship, commemorates the saint.
 The existence of the saint is attested by the Anglo-Saxon Chronicle, which for the year 798 records that the body of Wihtburga, sister of St. Aethelthryth, was found to be uncorrupted at Dereham 55 years after her death.

 The Chronicle and the historian, Bede, do not state the name of Holkham.
 It does appear as that in the Domesday Book, 1086, which means that it must precede Middle English.
-The element -ham is clearly identifiable as Old English, "village, manor, home."
+The element -ham is clearly identifiable as Old English, "village, manor, home".
 The Holk- remains unidentified.
 A suggestion has been made that it comes from *hoelig, "holy", in honour of the saint, but it would not have been named that before she was one.
 The guidebook of the parish church (which is dedicated to Saint Withburga) says the area was originally called 'Wihtburgstowe' but later 'holc-ham' which the church guide translates as 'homestead in a hollow'.